pranmudri/WordSearch/README.md

 This represents the starting screen of the game.

 <img width="856" alt="Screen Shot 2022-08-10 at 7 03 59 PM" src="https://user-images.githubusercontent.com/87880723/184257357-db92bfc5-b8e0-43ec-9d12-41973bad764a.png">

-This image represents when the user successfully found a word by typing in the key indices of a specific word
+This image represents when the user successfully found a word by typing in the key indices of a specific word.

 <img width="842" alt="Screen Shot 2022-08-10 at 7 04 59 PM" src="https://user-images.githubusercontent.com/87880723/184257401-339e5539-ea58-45b7-8144-7fd35d76b8c7.png">

 In this image the user wasn’t able to find a certain word since they didn’t type in the right indices